Oba-One/spacewarp-hackathon/README.md

-# SpaceWarp Hackathon 2023 -- MudSnap
+# SpaceWarp Hackathon 2023 -- DAOSquad

-This is the official SpaceWarp Hackathon 2023 submission for our project MudSnap.
+This is the official SpaceWarp Hackathon 2023 submission for our project DAOSquad.

 ## Project Description

-MudSnap3 is a full on chain game that is built using the Mud ECS(Enity Component System) framework.
+DAOSquad is a full on chain game that is built using the [Mud](https://mud.dev/) ECS(Enity Component System) framework.
 It is based on Marvel Snap a simple and fun game with a limited amount of turns and the simple objective to win 2 or more locations with characters with different power & effects in your deck.
 It translates well to fit on chain game models since there's at most 12 transactions and the game can be wagered based covering the cost of game actions.

 ## Features